 Step 2: Split this yearly volume into months – watch out for seasonality

 Again, using your historical data, you will be able to calculate what percentage of your annual contact volumes usually falls during each month.

-Then, you would multiply your forecasted annual contact volume by the percentage expected each month to split your annual estimation into 12 separate forecasts, based on seasonality.
+Then you would multiply your forecast annual contact volume by the percentage expected each month to split your annual estimation into 12 separate forecasts, based on seasonality.

 For example if we usually receive 10% of our annual traffic in January and we forecast 100,000 calls for next year, next January we would make an estimation to receive 10,000 calls.

 To split these monthly contact volumes into daily volumes, we cannot just divide by however many days there are in that month because you will get more traffic on some days than others.